juju/docs/src/en/multiuser.md

 Model            Cloud/Region         Status     Access  Last connection admin/euphoric*  localhost/localhost  available  read    never connected
 ```

+Notice how the model name is prepended with the remote user's name.
+The name
+is the 'owner' of the model.

 Access can be viewed on a per-model basis by using the `show-model` command.
 Here we query model 'mara':